-One of our readers recently asked us if there is a way to allow users to post anonymous comments in WordPress.
+Recently, one of our readers asked us if there is a way to allow users to post anonymous comments in WordPress.
+This is a great question since, by default, WordPress requires users to enter their name and email when commenting.

-By default, WordPress asks users to enter their name and email when commenting, but not everyone is comfortable sharing their personal information.
-This can be a barrier to engagement and stop people from giving valuable feedback.
+However, not everyone is comfortable sharing their personal information.
+And in that case, this can hinder engagement and stop people from giving valuable feedback.

-In this article, we will show you how to easily allow anonymous comments on your WordPress site.
-In turn, this can help with improving user engagement while respecting visitors’ privacy.
+In this article, we’ll show you step-by-step instructions on how to set up anonymous comments on your WordPress site.

 Why Allow Users to Post Anonymous Comments in WordPress?

-Imagine you’ve written a great blog post, and you are eager to hear what your audience thinks.
+Imagine you’ve written a great blog post and can’t wait to hear your audience’s thoughts.
 Comments are a great way to get feedback, understand what content resonates the most, and create a sense of community on your WordPress website.

-Comments are also an easy way to see what content is getting the most engagement.
+Tracking the comments section is an easy way to see which content gets the most engagement.
 You can then create more of this content and get even more interaction.

 Visitors also use comments to engage with other readers.
 Some people may even return to a post just to read the comments, which means more pageviews.

-That being said, you’ll want to encourage visitors to post comments on your WordPress blog.
-If you are using plugins to improve WordPress comments then you are off to a great start.
+So, you’ll want to encourage visitors to post comments on your WordPress blog.
+If you are using plugins to improve WordPress comments, then you are off to a great start.

 However, by default, WordPress doesn’t let visitors post a comment without sharing their name and email address.
 This extra step can prevent people from commenting.